 READY TO SEND THEM TO US?:

 If you are sending a large quantity or as part of a group, it's worth messaging us before you post, just in case we can collect or meet somewhere to save postage for you.
-Obviously it depend on logistics - but using our team, board of trustees and friends we will do our best if at all possible.

 .Any more questions?
 If there's anything else you want to know, please ask!